fbpx

 Manu: And for me it's also like, at the end of the day return of the investment like you said it's very clear I think I can guarantee if you are serious about going to classes and of course...

-I think if you invest diligently in 20 classes over a couple of months I do feel you can be rest assured that you can get, of course somebody will get 90, sombody will get 80, but at the end of the day your goal is to pass and feel comfortable that you did it.
-And I think that is much better as you said, it's an investment because it's a private class I would say you need to calculate your choice cos we all know there are two choices, Prêt à Parler, specific private lessons, FIDE or you go to some place.
+I think if you invest diligently in 20 classes over a couple of months I do feel you can be rest assured that you can get, of course somebody will get 90, somebody will get 80, but at the end of the day your goal is to pass and feel comfortable that you did it.
+And I think that is much better as you said, it's an investment because it's a private class I would say you need to calculate your choice cos we all know there are two choices, Prêt à Parler, specific private lessons, fide or you go to some place.
 Oh and one for Prêt à Parler is I could schedule my own classes as for my timeline, and we could even cancel sometime unfortunately 24 hours before.

 But some of my friends and I'm not saying it's wrong but for some people if they commit to one place where you have to go every Thursday it becomes sometimes difficult in current life system if you're working so I think it's also advantageous for people who who know they cannot commit to every week, same day, same time so I think that really helped for me, that we could really always we did some classes at 9 AM, you know, I'm free, exactly those things really helped me also, and i would say to everybody you, at least i can maybe say I I would not have been able to do it again.